 NICWA is working with tribes and Indian organizations to contact their Senate members to support S. 2273.
+Your role in this advocacy is crucial.
 This legislation is one of NICWA's top policy priorities and we need your help to get the legislation authorized this year.
-You can find contact information for your congressional representatives here.
+You can find contact information for your congressional representatives at congress.gov.